rtous/edcav/mysql/README.md

 ## 3.2	If the EDCAV's MySQL server is not working (from the lab's PCs)

-In case that you cannot access the EDCAV’s server you may connect to a MySQL server running on localhost: DB: edcav, user: edcav and password: edcav.
+In case that you cannot access the DRCAV's server you may connect to a MySQL server running on localhost: DB: edcav, user: edcav and password: edcav.

 ## 3.3	Accessing a local MySQL server (from your laptop)